-With temperatures soaring and summer just around the corner, we’re going to be cooking, eating and, just for you, writing about one of our true loves here at Average Joes HQ, barbeque.
-This week just so happens to mark National BBQ Week 2018 (or #NatBBQ2018 as the kids are calling it), so to celebrate here’s a run-down of the best barbecues we’ve had the pleasure of demolishing in London!
+With summer just around the corner, we’re going to be cooking, eating and, just for you, writing about one of our true loves here at Average Joes HQ; barbecue.
+This week also just so happens to mark National BBQ Week 2019 (or #NatBBQ2019 as the kids are calling it), so to celebrate here’s a run-down of the best barbecues we’ve had the pleasure of demolishing in London!

 Location: 35 Sclater Street, E1 6LB.

 Nearest Station: Shoreditch High Street

 With the sheer amount of BBQ joints in London, it can be hard to know where to head first.
 But we think the best barbeque sandwich at least in the capital is the Brisket Bun from SMOKESTAK.
 What started as a street food stall, SMOKESTAK opened their first restaurant in Shoreditch a few years ago and we keep heading back.
 Sitting in between a butter-brushed bun, their Brisket Bun is the signature with multiple cuts of their very own slowly smoked, melt-in-your-mouth brisket topped with pickled red chillies for a kick.
 It’s simple but it’s also probably the best brisket you can sample in London.

 Location: 1 The Avenue, Devonshire Square, EC2M 4YP.

 Nearest Station: Liverpool Street